 Paris – May 18, 1940

-Walter Schwein waited the agreed-upon half hour after Dominique’s departure before leaving their 3rd floor pied-à-terre at 19 Rue Raffet.
+Walter Hirsch waited the agreed-upon half hour after Dominique’s departure before leaving their 3rd-floor pied-à-terre at 19 Rue Raffet in the 16th Arrondissement.
 As usual, she had used the back stairs and side entrance to the narrow Impasse Raffet, the tiny alley that allowed her to go and come without being observed by passers-by on the street.

 “Your husband?” he had asked the first time she brought him to the apartment.
 “Do you think he suspects?”

-He sat in the alcove of the stone turret jutting from the front of the apartment, enjoying the warmth of the mid-day breeze that ruffled the lace curtains of the tall windows.
+After she left, he sat in the alcove of the stone turret jutting from the front of the apartment, enjoying the warmth of the mid-day breeze that ruffled the lace curtains of the tall windows overlooking the street below.

-Now in the bars, cafés and shops of Paris, rumors swirled like wind-driven paper and rubbish in a storm.
+Now in the bars, cafés, and shops of Paris, rumors swirled like wind-driven paper and rubbish in a storm.
 The army would regroup and make a stand along the Marne.
 Or the Loire.
-Had not the government replaced that incompetent coward General Gamelin with Maréchal Pétain, the hero from the last war who had stopped the Germans at Verdun?
+Had not the government replaced that incompetent coward General Gamelin with General Weygand, a true hero of the First War?
 Paris would be defended street by street, house by house, even stone by stone.

 As she was leaving, Dominique had announced, “I am quite heartbroken, my dear, désolé, but I’m afraid this is our last tryst for quite some time.”